Ambuja Cements acquires majority stake in Sanghi Industries at enterprise value of Rs 5,000 cr | Science-Environment

 SIL has a network of 850 dealers, with market presence in Gujarat, Madhya Pradesh, Rajasthan, Maharashtra and Kerala.

-On Wednesday, Ambuja Cement reported an increase of 31.2 per cent in consolidated net profit at Rs 1,135.46 crore and clocked revenue from operations of Rs 8,712.90 crore for the June quarter.
+On Wednesday, Ambuja Cements reported an increase of 31.2 per cent in consolidated net profit at Rs 1,135.46 crore and clocked revenue from operations of Rs 8,712.90 crore for the June quarter.

-Consolidated results of Ambuja Cement include the financial performance of its step-down firm ACC Ltd, in which it owns around 51 per cent stake.
+Consolidated results of Ambuja Cements include the financial performance of its step-down firm ACC Ltd, in which it owns around 51 per cent stake.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)